chopmo/rasmusrn.github.io/_posts/2015-05-10-pathfinding.markdown

 }
 {% endhighlight %}

 Just look at that!
+I set up a map and fill it with data.
+Next I run the `aStar()` function to generate a `MapSearchResult`.
+At the end I examine this result to ensure it is what I expected.
 Now I can refactor to my heart's content and still be 99% sure that everything works.
 Unit testing is awesome.
 End of discussion.

 And at long last for this post's grand finale.
 A video!